RESEARCH STARTER

 In 2012, Smith published her fourth novel, NW, named for the postal code of the London borough that serves as its setting.
 In the novel, Smith returns again to Willesden.
 The book is divided into four parts, each following a different character, all of whom grew up in the same housing estate.
 NW’s form is more experimental than her previous works, but sees Smith exploring again, with irony and wisdom, the state of race and class relations.

 In 2013, she published a novella, The Embassy of Cambodia.
 Smith published her fifth novel, Swing Time, in November 2016.
-The work further explored many of Smith's trademark themes, including race, class, and friendship.
-Smith is also a contributor to the New Yorker, a position she has held since 1999.
-In 2021, the author published her first play, The Wife of Wilesden.
+The work further explored many of Smith’s trademark themes, including race, class, and friendship.
+Smith has also contributed to the New Yorker since 1999, as a fiction writer and an essayist.
+In 2021, the author published her first play, The Wife of Willesden.

 Zadie Smith married her husband, Nick Laird, in 2004.
 Laird is a poet, novelist, and professor at Columbia University.
 The couple have two children, Katherine and Harvey.
 They live in New York City and London.